\`{I}r\`{o}y\`{i}nSpeech: A multi-purpose Yor\`{u}b\'{a} Speech Corpus: Acknowledgements

+We would like to thank the reviewers for their comments and suggestions.
 This work was carried out with support from Imminent Translated, whose 2022 funding helped support the project.
 Special thanks to Mr. Bode Adedeji and Miss Aguobi Nkechinyere Faith of the Department of Linguistics, University of Lagos, for permission to place our booth in their shared office while we did some of our recordings.
+David Adelani acknowledges the support of DeepMind Academic Fellowship programme.
+This research was funded in part by a Stanford School of Engineering Fellowship to TO.
 Finally, we are grateful to Professor Christopher Manning and Professor Dan Jurafsky for their useful feedback on the draft.